Instantly Downloadable Pdfs, notation etc

 Like I said, if you know that you will pay more than Rs.6000 during your life time for the topic, don’t look for a short time saving – save time, confusion, money lost in the long term etc… and instead start learning with me now.

-If it doesn’t work, you know I will give you the money back.
+If it doesn’t work, you know you can ask me and get your personal solutions.
+If that doesn’t work too, you know I will give you the money back, happily.

 Learning how to